RyqnS/DoodleJump/readme.txt

 Additional Note: We initialy intended to add our own drawings to the game, but due to some constraints of the cmu graphics package we were unable to.
-These pngs have been included as files.
+These images have been included as png files.